shinshu-alps/rtl8852cu-20240510/docs/Concurrent_Mode.md

-2022-12-27
+2024-12-05

 What is Concurrent Mode?

-Concurrent Mode creates 2 wireless network interfaces (wlan0, wlan1) and those two interfaces share the same WiFi adapter.
+Concurrent Mode creates 2 wireless network interfaces (wlan0 and wlan1 depending on your setup) and those two interfaces share the same WiFi adapter.

 This feature allows performing 2 separate wireless tasks at the same time with a single WiFi adapter.

 For example: